No products in the cart.

 We now all have routers at home to provide us with broadband services.
-Outside the home, we largely rely on mobile data.
+Outside the home, we mostly rely on mobile data.
 This brings a couple of problems.
 Unless you have an unlimited data package, you can burn through your allowance quickly.
 And unlimited data can be either costly or not as unlimited as you think.
+Our review will go over how hotspots can help, like the ZTE Velocity.

 But, quite curiously, data only contracts tend to be quite a bit cheaper than combined phone/text/data options.
 Put a data only SIM card in the hotspot, and you have a cheap and effective way to use 4G mobile data on not just your smartphone, but on up to 10 or more devices.
 It’s an especially effective strategy if you’re overseas or out of your usual carrier’s coverage zones.
 The kids can play games or watch movies, an you can work or keep up to date with social media.
 Best of all, you’re doing it all with a Wi-Fi connection, which is much easier on your own smartphone battery than mobile data is.
 The hotspot is doing all the heavy lifting, and providing some great added benefits.